Esri/arcgis-enterprise-sdk-resources/Samples/java/soi/SpatialRestrictionSOI/ReadMe.md

 >*Note* : This sample SOI is only applicable to map services published from ArcGIS Pro to a 10.8 or later versions of ArcGIS Server.
 See [what's new in the ArcGIS REST API at 10.8](https://developers.arcgis.com/rest/services-reference/what-s-new.htm).

-Deploying the SOI from the .soe file (`../SpatialRestrictionSOI/lib/SpatialRestrictionSOI_ent.soe`) does not require you to open the IDE.
-However, you can load the project (`../SpatialRestrictionSOI`) in the IDE to debug, modify, and rebuild the SOI project.
+Deploying the SOI from the .soe file (`../SpatialRestrictionSOI/target/SpatialRestrictionSOI.soe`) does not require you to open a Java IDE.
+However, you can open the project (`../SpatialRestrictionSOI`) in a Java IDE, such as Eclipse or IntelliJ, to debug, modify, and recompile the SOI project.

 ## Features